dcunited001/dcunited001.github.io/_drafts/matroids.md

     ideas which are not dangerous, but would provide me with some credibility.
 HOW'S THAT WORKING OUT FOR YOU?

-# WHAT NUCLEAR MATHS?!

-until someone tells me to stop writing and tells me why and accounts for the psychological torture i went through, i'm absolutely not going to stop writing. i feel like people are just screwing with me to prevent me from ever answering these questions for myself.

-How the fuck am i supposed to know?
-I've been barred from having any kind of communication with people who undrestand math and computer science.

-> The CIA recommends Craycray Zoo Bae Bae remain in ISOLATION for the
-> REMAINDER OF HIS LIFE

-AND HOW THE FUCK IS THAT WORKING OUT FOR YOU?
-Let me out of my goddamn cage you sick fucks.
-And stop trying to induce mTBI by blasting me.

 ### Application of Category Theory to Planning/Producing Reality TV

 - imagine a reality TV show that's a cross b/w *Punked* and *Choose